txuyuan/CX/README.md

 <br></br>
 ## CGroup
 Group chat system for communicating with friends/associates/team members privately without cluttering the global chat.
-Each group has an admin to control the group and its members
+Each group has an admin to control the group and its members.
+I have'nt gotten around to adding all the group-editing functions I would like, so if you (the admin) can just access the groupdata.yml in the CX folder and edit it manually.
+It's structure is quite self-explanatory (players are stored as UUIDs) and somewhat adequate until I get around to implementing the functions

 ***Commands***